-IMPEX was developed to handle movable media used in sensitive environments.
+IMPEX is developed to handle movable media in a kiosk solution used in sensitive environments.
 It can be viewed as a technical security control, as it allows for checking devices and files for malicious code, but more importantly it is also a strong policy enforcement tool.
 Import and export of information can be controlled based on rules that implement the information handling policies of the organization.
 Information handling policies can be broad like ”Allow any USB drives to be imported after they were scanned” to more specific policies like ”Only known USB models can be imported from and the destination device can only be a USB drive with serial numbers starting with 123483*”

 IMPEX can be used in a number of scenarios where critical systems, legacy systems or IT components not under your own control is part of the environment.
 Those environments contain equipment that often lack antivirus for various reasons.
 IMPEX is an important defense line to prevent malicious code from ever reaching these systems.

 Servers that is not covered by ordinary IT management procedures, such as SCADA servers, telephony servers, servers for physical access control, video servers for CCTV, medical devices, embedded devices, physical and virtual appliances and more are too often unprotected critical assets.
 For those servers and services, IMPEX can be used as an perimeter protection.

 For price information, demonstrations, evaluations or additional product information, contact us for more details or requesting a demo!